ksm2/protokollant-ts/README.md

 * `protokollant fixed ...`    adds a new unreleased fix.
 * `protokollant removed ...`  adds a new unreleased removal.

-You can also release using the command line:
+You can also release using the **release** command:

     protokollant release 14.0.5

+Use the **extract** command to export a specific release to stdout.
+You can pipe it to a new file like this:

+    protokollant extract 14.0.5 > release-14.0.5.md